la2n2h/new-york-city-bike/README.md

 | Brooklyn      | Queens      | 1885       |
 | Queens        | Queens      | 1417       |

+Manhattan sees the highest number of bike trips, especially local trips within the borough (Manhattan to Manhattan), indicating that it is a major hub for bike-share usage.
+Brooklyn and Manhattan are strongly connected, with a high number of trips going back and forth between the two boroughs, suggesting a high level of inter-borough travel.
+Queens is somewhat less connected to both Manhattan and Brooklyn, with fewer bike trips between these boroughs.
+Additionally, intra-borough trips within Queens are lower than those in Manhattan and Brooklyn, possibly due to less demand or infrastructure.
+Intra-borough trips: Manhattan leads in local bike trips, followed by Brooklyn.
+The relatively low number of intra-borough trips in Queens suggests that bike-share services might not be as integrated or popular within that borough.

 #### Correlation Between Weather and Trip Duration
 ```